 - Adding a complimentary “mystery product” to purchases made over a certain amount

 Creating a high-quality Cyber Monday offering not only helps you to increase retail sales and boost revenue generation, but also allows you to attract new customers who, in turn, could become in-salon clients purchasing high-value services from your business in the future.
-Alongside this, the publicity gained from your Cyber Monday sale can introduce clients new and old to your product offerings just in time for Christmas.
+Alongside this, the publicity gained from your Cyber Monday sale can introduce clients new and old to your product offerings just in time for The Holidays.

-Preparing Your Salon for Christmas
+Preparing Your Salon for The Holiday Season

-To avoid disappointment for clients and your team, in the weeks leading up to Christmas, it’s helpful to establish a rebooking strategy.
+To avoid disappointment for clients and your team, in the weeks leading up to The Holidays, it’s helpful to establish a rebooking strategy.
 Rather than leave clients to book in closer to the time that they require a treatment or service, start encouraging your visitors to book well in advance; ideally while they’re still in the salon.
-This keeps your Christmas appointment book full of loyal clients and also reduces the risk of upsetting someone if their preferred dates and times are not available.
-Do this by training your team on rebooking best practices, which can be as simple as informing each in-salon client from October that your books are filling up for Christmas, and encouraging them to schedule their next appointment there and then.
+This keeps your appointment book full of loyal clients and also reduces the risk of upsetting someone if their preferred dates and times are not available.
+Do this by training your team on rebooking best practices, which can be as simple as informing each in-salon client from October that your books are filling up for December, and encouraging them to schedule their next appointment there and then.
 By making this a natural part of your check-out process, most clients will be happy to book in again and will feel valued in the salon; sometimes it’s as simple as informing them that “*service* is best maintained with a monthly top-up, so I can book you in again for the same time next month if that suits you?”.
 Interestingly, in surveys conducted by Phorest, 40% of salon and spa clients said that they would be happy to rebook their appointment while in the salon; take advantage of this while delighting your client base.

 During the holidays, your time is more valuable than ever, meaning no-shows and late cancellations are even more detrimental to the smooth running of the business.
-In an effort to drastically reduce no-shows and late cancellations, why not start taking deposits on all appointments and charging a fee for this bad client behaviour?
+In an effort to drastically reduce no-shows and late cancellations, why not start taking deposits on all appointments and charging a fee for this bad client behavior?

 Charging a small deposit and sending an automated SMS or email reminder before a client’s appointment has been shown to drastically reduce the number of no-shows a salon business experiences, as it reminds clients of an appointment they may have otherwise forgotten and makes them more likely to stick with the appointment so they don’t lose out on money.

-While no-shows and last-minute cancellations are sometimes inevitable, establishing a policy that lets clients know you will charge a fee should this happen safeguards your salon revenue and keeps your workday running smoothly with minimal disruption- financially and organisationally.
+While no-shows and last-minute cancellations are sometimes inevitable, establishing a policy that lets clients know you will charge a fee should this happen safeguards your salon revenue and keeps your workday running smoothly with minimal disruption- financially and organizationally.

 It’s not just your salon team that feels squeezed for time during the holidays; your clients are feeling it, too.
-That’s why it’s vital to make scheduling appointments as quick and easy as possible, drawing in those clients who want to book on the go and organise their appointments at the click of a button.
-To do this, ensuring your online booking system is set up properly and offers all the services you want to be available for Christmas is a must.
+That’s why it’s vital to make scheduling appointments as quick and easy as possible, drawing in those clients who want to book on the go and organize their appointments at the click of a button.
+To do this, ensuring your online booking system is set up properly and offers all the services you want to be available for The Holidays is a must.
 Place your online booking button across your website, socials, and any other online channels you may use, and encourage clients to book online via your salon-branded app, also.

 Similarly, implementing a remote check-in service in the salon, such as the PhorestGuest remote check-in app, can help free up time in the salon for your staff and clients, eliminating queues and ensuring your day runs smoothly without any hiccups.
 With a streamlined booking and check-in service, your team can focus less on managing clients and focus more on delivering that top-class customer service and festive joy that’s all the more appreciated during the holidays.

-Managing Christmas Retail Products
+Managing Seasonal Retail Products

-When planning the type of retail products you want to push for Christmas, combining popular products with slower-selling stock in gift sets and handmade hampers can help you sell what could be otherwise stagnant inventory while simultaneously introducing clients to a range of products that they may come back to buy in the future.
-Offering unique, value-added services, such as discounted gift vouchers or complimentary treatments alongside full-price products can also help encourage customers to choose your salon to buy from over a competitor.
+When planning the type of retail products you want to push for December, combining popular products with slower-selling ones in gift sets and handmade hampers can help you sell what could be otherwise stagnant inventory while simultaneously introducing clients to a range of products that they may come back to buy in the future.
+Offering unique, value-added services, such as discounted gift cards or complimentary treatments alongside full-price products can also help encourage customers to choose your salon to buy from over a competitor.
 While it’s not recommended to discount products or services during the festive period (especially so soon after Black Friday and Cyber Monday), adding genuine value and giving customers more for their money can go a long way in attracting future business and establishing customer loyalty.